klahrich/chiefhustler/content/diary/investing-diary-0007.md

 If you find the topic interesting, you can read this other paper on the topic called [What is the Minimum EROI that a Sustainable Society Must Have?](https://drive.google.com/file/d/1ZgEiYOANVPWNfWkllm_sBb1vJfCZd79o/view?usp=sharing).

 Back to the people who are investing their money in energy, I found that they all share a certain down-to-earth, no bs attitude.
-Whether it is [Kuppy](https://adventuresincapitalism.com/), [John Polomny](https://www.youtube.com/channel/UCafCiSnC9iMRB7Dv7a68Ixw) or the aforementioned [Trader Ferg](https://traderferg.com/), they're not your typical New York hedgie.
+Whether it is [Kuppy](https://adventuresincapitalism.com/), [John Polomny](https://www.youtube.com/channel/UCafCiSnC9iMRB7Dv7a68Ixw) or the aforementioned [Trader Ferg](https://traderferg.com/), they're not your typical New York hedgy.
 To me at least, they just call it like they see it.

 And what they're seeing is that...
 <h1 style="text-align:center">